For the overwhelmed, tired, and confused parent.

 So you’ve fallen head over heels with the Montessori method, you know THIS truly is the way kids learn best, you want to go all in immediately but you’re not sure where to start?
 This was ME!

 While I was completing my BA in Educational Studies, I developed a loathing of the public school system; where was I suppose to send my kids now!?
 One of our research paper topics was to discuss trends in education.
 This is when I first learned about Montessori.
 I was totally overwhelmed by all the information, but absolutely intrigued!
-I had to reach out to my professor and convinced her to let me change my topic to write about why Montessori education was NOT simply a trend.
+I reached out to my professor and convinced her to let me change my topic to write about why Montessori education was NOT simply a trend.

 Long story short – I LOVE Montessori!
 I knew this was the type of education all children deserved and I wanted to provide my own children with it.
 This will be the beginning of a series sharing what I’ve learned and how we are implementing Montessori into our home.
 I hope this will ultimately save you time, peace of mind, and give you the confidence you need to get started!

 First things first: If you haven’t already, read The Absorbent Mind by Dr. Maria Montessori!
 You’ll be blown away and develop a deeper understanding and appreciation of her philosophy.
 If you’re totally new to Montessori, check out this post that breaks down the philosophy into bite sized chunks.

 Second: DON’T GO BUY ALL THE THINGS!!!!

 This is so, SO, SO important (and it happens to be the first mistake I made🤦🏽♀️).